 While Halloween is only one day, the theme of fall harvest and festivals starts at the beginning of October.
 There are pumpkin patches, apple picking, hayrides, haunted houses and more fun for just about every demographic.

 Since most of these events kick off before October, you’ll want to approach advertisers about them in late August or early September.
 Develop a campaign lasting several weeks to ensure foot traffic flows or ticket sales grow.
-An integrated campaign that includes linear and digital will allow you the greatest reach.
+An integrated campaign that includes linear and digital will give you the greatest reach.
 Choose inventory that makes sense for the audiences you want to attract and how you’ll get those consumers to be excited to learn more.

 Video is very impactful when promoting activities and events because people want to know what to expect.
 Work with your advertisers on how to create videos that are high quality but affordable and easy to source.